motters/adc-harmonics-experiment/README.md

-# FFT of a Complex Waveform
+# Harmonics from a Sampled Complex Wave

-The aim of this mini-project is to show how FFT can be performed on a complex wave.
+The aim of this mini-project is to show how FFT can be performed on a complex wave to obtain the harmonic content.

 The project takes into account the restrictions and limitations of a ADC:
   * Resolution: 12 bit
   * Sampling: 4kHz
   * LSB: +-3
+  * Window: 80

 The complex wave used for FFT is created on boot using the following specifications:
   * Fundamental: 220Vrms / 315V peak at 50Hz